Rice is Life - The Red and Bold Thondi

 Grown by a committed group ( the band is growing every season , reposing on us the responsibility of learning to love and use traditional rice varieties ) of organic farmers, one of whom is Rajesh a friend and fellow traveller.
 This rice brings memories of the beautiful verdant paddy fields , the low rain clouds and hills of Wayanad to my plate.

-Cooking instructions: Don’t stint on the water or whistles; soak for two hours, add water 1:3.5 ; First three whistles on high flame and then let it cook for another 3-4 whistles on low flame.
+Cooking instructions: Don't stint on the water or whistles; soak for two hours, add water 1: 4 ; Pressure cook for four whistles on high flame and then let it cook for another 10 minutes on low flame.

 Try it, cook it, eat it , love it, live it....the rice needs us as much as we need the rice.

-And my gratitude to the young and knowledgeable seed conserver and farmer Lenish for the information he generously imparts about the rices of Kerala.
+And our gratitude to the young and knowledgeable seed conserver and farmer Lenish for the information he generously imparts about the rices of Kerala.

-If you would like to buy and try Thondi rice check out : https://shop.biobasics.org/category/17945/parboiled-rice/:
+If you would like to buy and try Thondi Matta rice check out : https://shop.biobasics.org/category/17945/parboiled-rice/